afonsosantos/docker-php-dev-environment/README.md

 ## Notes

-Use `root:dev` to login as administrator in phpMyAdmin.# docker-php-dev-environment
+Use `root:dev` to login as administrator in phpMyAdmin.